-GM: You grab a lose rock, it breaks and you slide down few meters towards the sharp, salivated teeth.
-You manage to stop just about their reach.
+GM: You grab a loose rock, it breaks and you slide down a few meters towards the sharp, saliva-covered teeth.
+You manage to stop just out of their reach.

 Holly Monte, that was a tense scene!

 Sliding down was a natural consequence of a failed roll, and now you can complicate the scene further with GMIs, unless the whole thing was GMI-ed in the first place.
 Note how we didn’t let her slide all the way down into the hungry jaws, that would be a critical fail.
-We left the danger to loom over the scene until the beasts get their turn.
+We leave the danger to loom over the scene until the beasts get their turn.
 Our player was aware of the risks, gave her best and failed.
-In our second example fail state was exciting but logical and danger was telegraphed in advance.
+In this example our fail state was exciting but logical, and the danger was telegraphed in advance.

 What About Combat?

 Hitting and avoiding hits is one of those binary things, they either happen or not.
 Cypher recommends against using graduated success in combat, but lets shake it up a little.

 Consider a grappling move.
-Player wants to grab an opponent and bring him into submission.
+A player wants to grab an opponent and bring him into submission.
 We already wrote about Combat Maneuvers in depth (spot how we deal with failed states in that article).

-Player: I jump to grapple him in submission!
+Player: I jump to grapple him into submission!

 GM: There is a chance he evades your move and gets into a better position for his next attack.
 If you critically fail, you might get your face smashed.
-For minor effect, his effort to break free will be hindered.
-On major success, you got the mofo, and get a free attack.
+For minor success, his effort to break free will be hindered.
+On a major success, you got the mofo, and get a free attack.

-What we did here is created an interesting and meaningful choice for the player.
+What we did here is create an interesting and meaningful choice for the player.
 Her risky move can have a big payoff, but she can also get smashed really hard.
-Don’t take this grapple mechanic to heart, it’s for illustration purposes.
+Don’t take this grapple mechanic to heart, it was just for illustration purposes.